-Russia Investigation: Senators Acknowledge "A Lot of Smoke" In Public Hearing
+Senators Pledge Careful Investigation Into Russian Meddling

 "This is not innuendo or false allegations.
 This is not fake news.
 This is actually what happened to us," he said.

-Committee Chairman Sen. Richard Burr said in his opening statement that its imperative to acknowledge the Cold War history of the Soviet Union and the United States to understand the severity and historical context of the threats.
-"We're all targets of a sophisticated and capable adversary, and we must engage in a whole of Government approach to combat Russian active measures," he said.
+In his opening statement, Burr, the committee chair, said that it's imperative to acknowledge the Cold War history of the Soviet Union and the United States to understand the severity and historical context of the threats.

+"We're all targets of a sophisticated and capable adversary, and we must engage in a whole-of-government approach to combat Russian active measures," he said.

-Both Senators commended each others' dedication to the investigation, and reiterated the importance of retaining bipartisan cooperatio to ensure an effective outcome.
+Both Senators commended each others' dedication to the investigation, and reiterated the importance of retaining bipartisan cooperation to ensure an effective outcome.

 "If we politicize this process, our efforts will likely fail," said Burr.

-The House Intelligence Committee is currently embroiled in controversy; ranking member Rep. Adam Schiff has called on Chairman Devin Nunes to recuse himself from the investigation following revelations that he bypassed committee members to brief the White House and the press after he was told on White House grounds that members of the intelligence community had incidentally collected information about members of the Trump transition team.
+The House Intelligence Committee is currently embroiled in controversy; ranking member Rep. Adam Schiff has called on Chairman Devin Nunes to recuse himself from the investigation following revelations that he bypassed committee members to brief the White House last week.